 Every year, hundreds of thousands of consumers sustain serious injuries from unsafe, defective or dangerous products.
 Some of these products are “recalled” by manufacturers and some are not.
 Regardless, many of these injuries could have been avoided if manufacturers or distributors had taken additional steps to ensure consumer safety.

-If you think you were injured as a result of a defective or dangerous product, contact the experienced product liability attorneys at Slack & Davis.
+If you think you were injured as a result of a defective or dangerous product, contact the experienced product liability attorneys at Slack Davis Sanger.
 Our firm has built a reputation for helping citizens go up against wealthy and powerful adversaries.

 Raising Awareness about Product Defects